ImMoSer/Chessboard.fun/info/opening-explorer_info.md

 - **Eco Knowledge Base**: Linking to more detailed opening descriptions.
 - **Target Accuracy**: Setting a goal for "Perfect Theory" accuracy over a session.
 - **Premove Support**: Specific handling for pre-moves in theory.
+- **Session Archives**: Persisting `sessionHistory` to local storage or DB to allow users to review past training sessions.